njlr/rs-core-lib/prion/core.md

 * `bool` **`save_file`**`(const wstring& file, const string& src, bool append = false)` _(Native Windows only)_

-Write a string's contents into a file, optionally appending it to the file instead of overwriting it if it already exists (if the file does not exist, the `append` flag has no effect).
+Write a string's contents into a file, optionally appending it to the file instead of overwriting it if it already exists (if the file does not exist, or is standard output, the `append` flag has no effect).
 The return value is true if everything went well, false if there was an error while opening or writing the file.

 ### Logging ###